Oi, mate!

 Won Cultural award at the 23rd Exhibition of the International Sumi-e Association, Tokyo

-Sumi-e, also known as Suibokuga (水墨畫), is a minimalist, traditional art from East Asia.
+Sumi-e, also known as Suibokuga (水墨畫), is a minimalist, traditional art from East Asia (Japan, but originally from China… nevermind).
 It is a mindfully mindless creative form of meditation with Zen Buddhist roots.
-The artworks are composed with black ink mainly, with simple but expressive brushstrokes that capture the essence or spirit of the subject.
-The aim is to make a meaningful connection with our natural, living and non-living surroundings.
-The finished artworks are intentionally balanced out with empty spaces, creating a ‘yin-yang’ effect to promote a silent harmony.
+The artworks are composed mainly with black ink, with simple but expressive brushstrokes that capture the essence or spirit of the subject.
+The aim is to make a meaningful connection with our natural, living and seemingly non-living surroundings.
+The finished artworks are intentionally balanced out with empty spaces, creating its ‘yin-yang’ effect.
+Scroll down for the galleries or further blah blah.

 Nora is a Cambridge based sumi-e artist and certified instructor.

-After a memorable trip to Sichuan, she started learning Chinese brush painting in 2014 under the guidance of Peter Cavaciuti, former student of Fei Cheng Wu.
+After a memorable trip to Sichuan, she started learning Chinese brush painting in 2014 under the guidance of Peter Cavaciuti.

 In 2022 she became a member of the International Sumi-e Association where she gained her Sumi-e Instructor certificate.